-- Revises the language governing the use of turf or sod to remove ambiguities about the section's applicability to artificial turf. - Eliminates archaic language (eg; nurse grass). - New artificial turf regulations:
+- Revises the language governing the use of turf or sod to remove ambiguities about the section's applicability to artificial turf. - Eliminates archaic language (eg; nurse grass) and improves sentence structure for clarity. - New artificial turf regulations: - (12) Artificial turf.
+The use of artificial turf is subject to permit.
+It is allowed on both residential and non-residential properties on a limited basis, as follows: - (a) Artificial turf must not be visible from or installed in a public or private right-of-way.